-Try it at various places – the background is so well matched to the lines comprising the bird that we have nearly perfect camouflage.
+Try it at various places – at most places the background is matched to the lines comprising the bird sothat we have nearly perfect camouflage.

-When you have stopped the bird’s flight, and it has merged into the background, you can try the button “Noise off”.
-This will reveal that the bird is still there – just invisible.
+When you have stopped the bird’s flight, and it has merged with the background, you can try to uncheck the “draw noise”.
+This will reveal that the bird is still there – just “invisible”.

-The camouflage is broken by correlated motion.
+The camouflage is broken by correlated motion, on of the gestalt principles, namely “common fate”.
 This is very similar to the running Dalmatian (“help me 2” there).
-The bird is made up of 21 ordered penstrokes and the background is the same 21 penstrokes ordered randomly.
+The bird is made up of 21 penstrokes and the background is the same 21 penstrokes ordered randomly.

 This is my re-implementation of the beautiful Hidden Bird demo on the ‘hidden’ former IllusionWorks pages by Al Seckel.
 That in turn was programmed by Akos Feher, who attributes the orginal drawing to David Regan.